- Research article

 Electronic supplementary material

-Additional file 1: Phyllanthus cocktail at 3 different treatment modes (pre-, simultaneous-, post-) were analyzed using real time qPCR technique, whereby simultaneous mode of treatment showed strongest antiviral activity against DEN-2 virus.(XLS 94 KB)
+Additional file 1: Description of Data: The in vitro viral activity of aqueous Phyllanthus cocktail at 3 different treatment modes (pre-, simultaneous-, post-) were analyzed using real time qPCR technique, whereby simultaneous mode of treatment showed strongest antiviral activity against DEN-2 virus.(XLS 94 KB)

 About this article